-During the year ended November 30, 2021, the Company modified its existing credit facility payable to a syndicate of lenders.
-The modification resulted in a decrease to the revolving credit facility, which now has an authorized amount of \$600.0 million (2020 - \$700.0 million), an increase to the accordion feature, which now amounts to \$300.0 million (2020 - \$200.0 million), and an extension of its maturity by three years, until April 22, 2024.
+During the year ended November 30, 2022, the Company modified its existing credit facility payable to a syndicate of lenders.
+The modification resulted in an increase to the revolving credit facility, which now has an authorized amount of \$900.0 million (2021 - \$600.0 million), and an extension of its maturity by 18 months, until October 28, 2025.
+The accordion feature amounting to \$300.0 million (2021 - \$300.0 million) remained unchanged.

-The interest rate charged on the facility varies in accordance with the Canadian Dollar Offered Rate and LIBOR rates depending on the currency in which the funds were drawn.
+The interest rate charged on the facility varies in accordance with the Canadian Dollar Offered Rate and SOFR rates depending on the currency in which the funds were drawn.